Ahmad-Mahagna/shorten-url-demo/README.md

 In order to handle this level of traffic The URL shortener service should be more mature and very efficiently.

-* store the data in Nosql database e.g. Redis key/value based rather than IMDB (in memory DB ) this type of database used for quickly storing basic information, it is extermely performant  ,effcient easily scalalble.
+* store the data in Nosql database e.g. Redis key/value based rather than IMDB (in memory DB ) this type of database used for quickly storing basic information, it is extremely performant ,efficient  easily scalable.

 * processing any request must be quickly (accessing DB , processing business logic ) by caching data , reuse object /services , minimized initialize object / services , business logic should be clear , effcient and very fast.